Edinburgh-Imaging/Masks2Metrics/README.md

 ## Installation instructions

 Download M2M into a folder called Masks2Metrics.
-In addition to the Masks2Metrics code, the folder includes external code that is called by the tool, including Nifti Matlab tools and pre-existing distance code (Frechet and the Modified Hausdorff Distance).
+In addition to the Masks2Metrics code, the folder includes external code that is called by the tool, including Nifti Matlab tools and pre-existing distance code (Fréchet and the Modified Hausdorff Distance).
-Add the Masks2Metrics folder and subfolders to your list of Matlab paths - to start call masks2metrics
+Add the Masks2Metrics folder and subfolders to your list of Matlab paths - to start call masks2metrics.

 ## Authors
 Shadia Mikhael, Neuroimaging Sciences, Centre for Clinical Brain Sciences, University of Edinburgh, Edinburgh, UK.